 Get prepared – what you need:

 There are plenty of myths about left overs and what you can and can’t do with them.
-I use left overs all the time, and usually pack them, label and freeze so I can have a home-cooked lunch or dinner to order when I want it.
+I use left overs all the time, and usually pack them, label and freeze so I can have a home-cooked lunch or dinner when I want it.

 Take care to handle foods with clean hands, and cool quickly by: